ola-irawo/socialApp/README.md

-A social media website buitl with react and firebase
+A social media website built with react and firebase